jorgelon/kubernetesinmyhead.net/docs/security/keycloak/modes.md

 - Hostname configuration is expected
 - HTTPS/TLS configuration is expected

+For this the minimum setup, excluding database, is

+apiVersion: k8s.keycloak.org/v2alpha1
+kind: Keycloak
+metadata:
+  name: keycloak
+spec:
+  http:
+    tlsSecret: MYSECRET_CONTAINING_CERTIFICATE
+  hostname:
+    hostname: MY.DOMAIN.COM

+Key material not provided to setup HTTPS.
+Please configure your keys/certificates or start the server in development mode.

 ### Production mode disabling tls and change cache to local

 ```yaml